dani-demeter/SME19_fork/documentation/developers_guide.md

 Generate the ".project" file to allow Eclipse to automatically configure the project for you:
 - Download and install Gradle
-- Inside the SME19_TestDescriberProject run "gradle wrapper" from the command line
+- Inside the ofbiz folder run "gradle wrapper" from the command line
 - Run "gradlew eclipse" from the command line

 Import the project with "Existing Project into Workspace"